TatsumoriYuno/Infinitreat-P101/README.md

 2: Head to an unpopulated area/realm.
 This is important for both lag and not looking weird to others.

+3: Set the pet you wihs to raise into the top-left slot of the first page.

-3: Hit NumpadAdd(the「+」sign on your numpad).
+4: Hit NumpadAdd(the「+」sign on your numpad).

-4: Profit.
+5: Profit.

 To stop the program, close the GUI or hold down backslash for ten seconds.